-No matter where you are from or your age, there is nothing quite like seeing wild elephants for the first time.
-Just some few meters while driving down the road inside the Tsavo East National Park, we suddenly saw the elephants at a distance.
+Just after some few meters while we were driving down the road inside the Tsavo East National Park, we suddenly saw the elephants at a distance.
 There were several red colored spots standing out amongst the green vegetation.
 It was clear that they were moving towards the direction of our way.
 The guide stopped the van and we waited patiently.

 The red elephants of Kenya’s Tsavo East National Park owe their color to the red soil, which they roll in as a dirt bath.
 The dust serves as an important anesthetic to protect the elephant’s skin.
 It also has the added bonus of shining up their tusks in to an almost silver appearance.
 The elephants take every opportunity they can to bathe in water holes and rivers in the park.
 As they dry the mud deposited remains on their skin and their color has effectively changed.

-There is a high possibility that you may not even get to see the Big Five on your first safari because the wildlife is unpredictable.
-But in Tsavo there are so many families of elephants that you can’t miss out.
-An African safari is an amazing experience and is something you need to experience for yourself….
+Last but not least, there is a possibility that you may not get to see the Big Five on your first safari because the wildlife is very much unpredictable.
+But in both Tsavo East and West National Parks, there are so many families of elephants that you can’t miss out to see them.

 What I was really overwhelmed with by Africa was its tremendous natural beauty; I got to go to some pretty amazing places.
 Every other weekend we got a day or two off and go on a safari or the natural wonders of Africa and if anyone gets the opportunity to go there, it’s something you have to do in your lifetime. ~Edward Zwick

 - Kenyan Safari Experience

 - Diani Beach, The Africa’s Leading Beach Dastination